-Critical Facilities: Extreme heat can impact overall well-being of citizens.
-Wastewater treatment plants and potable water sources may be impacted by lingering drought associated with extreme heat.
+Critical Facilities: Extreme heat can affect the overall well-being of citizens.
+Wastewater treatment plants and potable water sources may be affected by lingering drought associated with extreme heat.
 DeKalb, Hooks, Leary, Maud, Nash, New Boston, Red Lick, Redwater, Wake Village, TexAmericas Center, and the unincorporated portions of Bowie County are equally susceptible to extreme heat.